 It is amazing just how many different areas can benefit from the input of a little magic.
 As an expert conjurer, with a doctorate in magic, Will offers unique skills as a consultant and advisor.
-Film, television and theatre credits include Martin Scorsese's Hugo, the BBC's Wolf Hall and The Almeida's The Twilight Zone.
+Film, television and theatre credits include Martin Scorsese's Hugo, the BBC's Wolf Hall, promotional video for R J Watches DC Comic Villains collaboration, The Almeida's The Twilight Zone and The Royal Opera House's Kát'a Kabanová.
 Will has also worked on several radio programmes as well as using his magical knowledge to help with a range of other projects.
 Scroll down to find out more or use the links above to quickly find a particular project.

 Martin Scorsese is renowned for his attention to detail and to guarentee that the magic in Hugo met his standards Will, alongside Paul Kieve, was hired as a consultant.
 His work included ensuring that the magic perfectly fitted the period in which the film was set and training the actors to perform various pieces of card conjuring.
 Will also supervised the filming of the magic scenes in Shepperton Studios, ensuring that all the magic looked as good as possible.
 The video above shows an interview that Will gave on Dutch television, during the Rotterdam Film Festival, featuring excerpts from the film and discussing the magic it contains.